-If you have any questions or are interested in speaking with me about creating an estate plan that reflects your desires, please feel free to E-mail me at email@example.com.
+If you have any questions or are interested in speaking with me about land use, please feel free to E-mail me at email@example.com.